saitho/conantcg-english/website/content/how-to-play.md

 * **Haste**: Characters with "Haste" ability can immediately perform Deductions or Actions during the turn it is played.
 * **Rush**: Characters with "Rush" ability can immediately perform Actions during the turn it is played.
 * **Bullet**: The opponent cannot Guard against Actions by characters with "Bullet" ability.
+* **Disguise**: During Contact, you may swap this card from hand with the Character that is in a Contact.
+Return the swapped out Character to the bottom of the deck.
+The "On Disguise" card effect activates when a card is played via Disguise.

 ### States